viktorcsimma/agdalache/docs/source/structure/backend/appstate.rst

 StablePtrs
 ----------

 A StablePtr is like a pointer that you can pass to a C function.
 Later, if the C function passes it back to another Haskell call, you can retrieve the original object there.
-(The same is not true for an ordinary Ptr, because there, the Haskell runtime might move the object anywhere in the memory at any time.) [#]
+(The same is not true for an ordinary Ptr, because there, the Haskell runtime might move the object anywhere in the memory at any time.)[1]_

 Therefore, creating a StablePtr for an AppState object and passing it to C is a nice way to keep a hold of the backend.
 You can then modify Agda/Haskell functions to accept StablePtrs instead of the AppStates themselves, enabling them to be exported to C. The tools ``stablePtrise``, ``stablePtrise2`` and ``stablePtrise3`` in Tool.Foreign can make this easier.